beersoup/slideshow/README.md

 ###Getting Started###

-Image Slider with Autoplay.__
+Image Slider with Autoplay.<br />
-Stops Autoplay on mouse over and resumes on mouse out.__
+Stops Autoplay on mouse over and resumes on mouse out.<br />
 Previous and Next buttons for navigation.